 But how about the products?

-While The Ordinary is not necessarily on the forefront of clean beauty like some other brands, they have banned the use of all parabens, sulphates, formaldehyde, mercury, and a handful of other harmful ingredients from any of their products.
-If you have a question about one of the ingredients, they’re willing to talk to you about it.
-I think that’s definitely a good start.
+While The Ordinary is not necessarily on the forefront of clean beauty like some other brands, they have banned the use of all parabens, sulphates, formaldehyde, mercury, and a handful of other harmful ingredients that you wonโt find in their best-selling products.
+If you have a question about one of the ingredients, theyโre willing to talk to you about it.
+I think thatโs definitely a good start.

 The results

-I purchased a 30ml bottle of their eye cream, Caffeine Solution 5% + EGCG, for $6.70 (about 10% of the cost of my regular eye cream).
-I regularly applied it both morning and night, from the inside corner of my under eye around and up to my crow’s feet.
+I regularly applied it both morning and night, from the inside corner of my under eye around and up to my crowโs feet.
 It has a thin, gel-like texture that I have to say, I preferred using at night.
+(If you apply makeup right over it, you might see the boundary line of the serum application.)

-I took these raw, unretouched photos make up-free, and one smiling, just to show you my wrinkles in all their glory for the most accuracy.
+I took these raw, unretouched photos make up-free โ one with a neutral expression, one smiling, to show you my wrinkles in all their glory for the most accuracy.
 (See what I do for you!)

-So, is it worth trying out?
 Um, obviously!
 You cannot beat the price of these beauty products.
-I mean, you’d pay more for a fast-food meal than this eye serum.
+I mean, youโd pay more for a fast-food meal than this eye serum.
+If it doesnโt work for you, hey, you really havenโt lost a huge investment.
+Plus the bottles are recyclable, and even their tubes and pumps can be recycled in-store if thereโs one near you.

 I also love that many potentially harmful chemicals are not used here, and their transparency is refreshing.

-I’ll be ordering their makeup next to try, and will probably add some more moisturizing oils and their Lactic Acid 10% + HA peeling facial oil ($6.79).
-And that’s something I’d probably never buy from one of the big, fancy brands because the cost would simply be too prohibitive.
+Next, Iโll be ordering some more oxidant-packed Marula Oil for skin radiance and moisturizing ($11.40) and their Lactic Acid 10% + HA peeling facial oil ($9.20).
+And those are cosmetics Iโd probably never buy from one of the big, fancy brands because the cost would simply be too prohibitive.

 THINX period underwear